 Your family or friends notice a difference

 If your friends and family have made comments in regards to your mood or demeanor since you’ve taken on a job, or since this job has become toxic, listen to them.
 The fact that they’re noticing a negative change in your mood or behavior says something.
 “Sometimes the effects of a toxic workplace can be more apparent to others than they are to you,” says Dr. Henderson.
 “It can be easy to get defensive, but try to listen to what they have observed, ask for ongoing feedback, and use their support to manage the workplace stress.”
-Look out for the 8 signs your job is hurting your health.

 You can’t bring yourself to disclose the mental health problems you’re experiencing